GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic

-\textbf{PRR Quality and Semantic Alignment.} To evaluate generative PRR quality, we measure distributional distances using KID~\shortcite{kid} computed on approximately 300 generated samples against the ADE20K~\cite{ade20k} dataset to assess the P2P gap.
+To assess the generative PRR quality and cross-modal semantic alignment, we first we calculate the KID~\shortcite{kid} between 300 generated samples and the ADE20K~\cite{ade20k} dataset.
+Since ADE20K comprises diverse real-world photographs, this distributional distance can quantify how closely our PRR images approximate true realism, effectively measuring our success in bridging the P2P gap.
 For semantic alignment, we employ CLIP Score (Text)~\cite{clip} across three dimensions: \textit{Global} for overall image-text consistency, \textit{Local} for semantic alignment within the modified region, and \textit{Directional} to measures how well the visual changes applied to the original image correspond to the text instruction.
 We further utilize BLIP~\cite{li2022blip} to evaluate vision-language alignment, ensuring the generated content semantically matches the prompt descriptions.
 Finally, to quantify human-aligned quality, we rely on ImageReward (IR)~\cite{xu2023imagereward} and Aesthetic Score (Aes)~\cite{aes}, which serve as proxies for human preference and artistic value.
 Additionally, we report $\Delta$CLIP, defined as the net increase in the global CLIP score relative to the source image, to measure the absolute improvement in semantic alignment.
 To evaluate the comprehensive trade-off between structural preservation and editing accuracy, we introduce Q-Score, calculated as the harmonic mean of SSIM and Local CLIP score.